Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh built the hostpital he was born in.
+Jayesh? roundhouse kick is so powerful, it can be seen from outer space by the naked eye.

-Updated on: [5/4/2025]
+Updated on: [6/4/2025]
 <!-- #jokeEnd -->